Skip to main content

 Why choose English at Willamette?

 • Gain hands-on experience.
-Students work on research projects, write for the Collegian newspaper, and attend workshops through the Hallie Ford Literary Series.
-They can also use the Writing Center or earn credits for internships.
+Students work in the library archives, write for the Collegian newspaper, and meet visiting writers through the Hallie Ford Literary Series.
+Many work as consultants at the Writing Center or earn credit for internships off campus.

 • Join a vibrant literary culture.
 Oregon is home to an iconic literary scene.
-Visit the Oregon Shakespeare Festival, participate in the Fisher Poets Gathering, or even volunteer at the library.
+Sample the readings and poetry slams put on by Oregon Literary Arts; visit the Oregon Shakespeare Festival or the Portland Book Festival; or participate in the Fisher Poets Gathering.

-• Explore creative writing or English literature.
-As a liberal arts college, we encourage students to explore new topics or dive into subjects of interest.
-Our English program offers a concentration in creative writing and a concentration in English literature.
+• Explore the linkages between English literature and creative writing.
+As a liberal arts college for English majors, we encourage students to explore new topics or dive into subjects of interest.
+Our English program offers a concentration in creative writing and a concentration in English literature, but all English majors may study both.

 Schedule a Visit